zaichaopan/react-aria-components-tailwind-starter/README.md

 npm i tailwind-merge
 npm i tailwindcss-react-aria-components
 npm i @tailwindcss/container-queries
-# if you want to use the HoverCard component
+# If you want to use the HoverCard component
 npm i @floating-ui/react
 # If you want to use the Multi-Select component
 npm i react-stately
-# If you want to use the AlertDialog, Separator or VisuallyHidden component
+# If you want to use Separator or VisuallyHidden component
 npm i react-aria
 ```